Choosing a mortgage company will be one of the most important decisions you’ll make during the first time home buying process.

 Is the mortgage broker responsive, quick to respond to your e-mails, phone calls, and/or texts?
 Getting through the loan process for your first home can be stressful.
 You want to make sure that you have someone on your side, available when you need help.
 Ideally, your mortgage broker or lender will also be patient, willing to step you through the process, happy to answer any questions you have.

-For additional information about mortgage companies, or to get a referral to one of the mortgage brokers or lenders we work with, please call (303) 222-0027, or e-mail firstname.lastname@example.org.
+For more information about mortgage companies, or to get a referral to one of the mortgage brokers or lenders we work with, please call (303) 222-0027, or e-mail email@example.com.

 Please make note: We can help if you are looking into property costs in your favorite parts of Denver.
 Let’s talk, during a free consultation, about all of your options.
 Once we know what areas you like, we’ll send out free e-mail alerts regarding when properties go on the market.